ripSquid/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 The operational year of the Reception committee starts when all members of the committee's board have been elected by the chapter meeting or the chapters operational year starts, whichever occurs first.

-### 4.1 Masters reception
+### 4.1 Masters and Exchange Reception

-The Reception committee shall formulate, plan and execute events for the new masters students at KTH in Kista.
+The Reception committee shall coordinate with the International Coordinator and any members of the International Workgroup to ensure that events are planned, formulated and executed for all new masters and exchange students beginning their studies, who will belong to the chapter during their studies at KTH.

 ## 5 Logo